846serj/test-for-write/README.md

 setting `GROK_VERIFICATION_MODEL`.
 Requests abort after 9000 ms unless you provide a custom `GROK_VERIFICATION_TIMEOUT_MS` value.
-For teams migrating from an OpenAI setup, the previous `OPENAI_API_KEY`, `OPENAI_VERIFICATION_MODEL`, and `OPENAI_VERIFICATION_TIMEOUT_MS` variables are still respected as fallbacks so you can transition keys gradually.
+For teams migrating from an OpenAI setup, the previous `OPENAI_API_KEY`, `OPENAI_VERIFICATION_MODEL`, and `OPENAI_VERIFICATION_TIMEOUT_MS` variables continue to power the optional OpenAI-based fallback so you can transition keys gradually.
 See `.env.example` for the expected format.

 ## More Specific Articles